·

-Cherry Pie Filling (Canning Recipe)
+Homemade Cherry Pie Filling (Water Bath Canning Recipe)

+Not many of us have a cherry tree, but we can all go to the farmer’s market when cherries are at their best prices and are the most delicious they’ll ever be.
 This recipe will give you enough cherry pie filling for 7 beautiful pies, but we like it as ice cream topping even more.
 Of all the canning recipes I make, this one is the one I get most excited about pulling off the shelves.

 Oh, make sure you wear an apron.
 The cherries make an absolute mess.